 The Inti Raymi festivities in the Pichincha Province include the celebration of another Saints Day, San Pedro.
 In the town of Cayambe, cowboys from the surrounding ranches parade down the city streets in the Paseo del Chagra.
 This week-long festival includes a beauty pageant, parades, artisans fairs, and local foods.

 Fiesta Toros Populares de Píllaro, Tungurahua Province

-Founders Day in Píllaro includes traditional bullfighting as well as parades of musicians, folk dancers, and locals in native costume.
+July 29th is Founders Day in Píllaro and includes traditional bullfighting as well as parades of musicians, folk dancers, and locals in native costume.
 Remember, events can be scheduled for several weeks around the anniversary date.

 Paseo de Chagra, Machachi, Pichincha Province

 Chagras are cowboys who wear chaps of alpaca-hide and leather hats.
 They work the local ranches in the high paramo of the Pichincha Province near the Volcano Cotopaxi.
 Each year, they gather in Machachi to parade down local streets and to pit themselves against one another in tests of skill at the local rodeo.

 For more information, check out the Asociación Cofradía del Chagra (ACOCHA) on Facebook.